 In short, you must listen, learn, and perform without deviation.
 This starts from the athlete’s faith in their coach.
 Consider the coach to be the conduit through which years (decades) of experience passes to you.
-If you do not listen to your coach, you will lose out on lessons and information that will take years to figure out for yourself.
+If you do not listen to your coach, you will lose out on lessons learned and information that will take years or decades to figure out for yourself.

 How do you know if you’re coachable?
 Here are some factors: